massoncheg/forgejo-docs/docs/admin/command-line.md

-   --id int                         ID of user of the user to delete (default: 0) --username string, -u string     Username of the user to delete --email string, -e string        Email of the user to delete --purge                          Purge user, all their repositories, organizations and comments (default: false)
+   --id int                         ID of user of the user to delete (default: 0) --username string, -u string     Username of the user to delete --email string, -e string        Email of the user to delete --purge                          Purge user, all their repositories, organizations and comments
 ```

 ### admin user generate-access-token